TanMan-CAL/plato/README.md

-# Scrapybara DoorDash Menu Scraper

-A tool for extracting menu item details from DoorDash restaurant listings.
+Scrapybara DoorDash Menu Scraper, a tool for extracting menu items from DoorDash restaurant listings.

-## Quick Start Guide

-### Prerequisites

 - Python 3.7+
 - Scrapybara account and API key